Should Your Child See a Doctor?

 - Anaphylaxis can occur with bee, yellow jacket, wasp, or fire ant stings.
-Anaphylactic reactions are very rare following other insect bites.
+Anaphylactic reactions are very rare after other insect bites.
 Reason: Other insects don't have venom.

 - Your child looks or acts very sick

-- New redness or red streak around the bite begins over 48 hours (2 days) after the bite
+- New redness around the bite starts more than 24 hours after the bite

-- Redness or red streak around the bite becomes larger than 1 inch
+- Redness or red streak around the bite gets larger than 1 inch 2.5 cm

 - You have other questions or concerns